 We’re seeing this pattern more and more often in analytics data: Traffic is declining, but the conversion rate is rising.
 So fewer visitors don’t automatically mean less business.
 The key factor is whether the brand has already been on the customer’s radar during the decision-making phase.

-Here’s an example: Someone is considering switching from a car to a bike more often for everyday use.
+An example: Someone is considering switching from a car to a bike more often in everyday life.
 In the past, this person would likely have conducted several Google searches, read blog posts, compared reviews, and worked their way step by step toward a purchase decision.

 Today, research using an AI system might look like this: The person first asks, in general terms, whether a bike can be a real alternative to a car for everyday use.
-Then they get an explanation of which type of bike is best suited for roads, forest trails, and gravel.
-At this point, a gravel bike might come into play for the first time.
+Then they ask which type of bike is suitable for roads, forest trails, and gravel tracks.
+At this point, a gravel bike might come up for the first time.
 In the next step, the potential customer asks about good brands for gravel bikes.
 This is where it becomes relevant for manufacturers: Is their own brand mentioned or not?

-The more specific the decision becomes, the more traditional search channels like Google or YouTube come back into play: reviews, user experiences, price comparisons, and purchases typically take place via Google.
+The more specific the decision becomes, the more classic search channels like Google or YouTube come back into play: reviews, first-hand user experiences, price comparisons, and purchases typically still happen via Google.